kenjennings/Random-Acts-Of-Asm/README.md

 The program includes a few extra bells and whistles to provide visual feedback of the amount of time per frame used for the shifting, plus additional on-screen text to explain the visual indicator.

+So, why would someone want to do scrolling through a bitmap when hardware scrolling on the Atari is nearly magical?
+This method allows one to mix multiple fonts and graphics in the scrolling content.
+Also, the scan lines could be scrolled at different speeds allowing different kinds of animation that would be harder to do with the hardware scrolling.

 [![font_left_scroll1](https://github.com/kenjennings/Random-Acts-Of-Asm/blob/master/font_left_scroll1.png)](#font_left_scroll1)

 ---